 Soil

 Many factors influence the nutrient requirements of a given vegetable.
 Soil textural classification, cation exchange capacity, organic matter content, and drainage are important properties that influence the nutrient needs of vegetables.
-Rainfall, irrigation methods and management, and environmental conditions during the growing season can alter the retention, availability, and uptake of nutrients.
+Rainfall, irrigation methods and management, and environmental conditions during the growing season can alter the nutrient retention, availability, and uptake.

 Soil Tests

 One way to determine the soil type and fertilizer need is to have your soil tested.
-Soil sample kits and instructions are available in every county USU Extension office.
-The local Extension educator can help with sampling approaches, testing needs, and provide you with the costs of the various soil testing services performed by the USU Analytical Laboratory.
+Soil sample kits and instructions are available in every county Extension office.
+The local Extension educator can help with sampling approaches, testing needs, and provide you with the costs of the various soil testing services performed by the Utah State University (USU) Analytical Laboratory (USUAL).
 Knowledge of the current soil fertility can reduce fertilizer application rates and better match soil fertility level, past cropping history, and soil management practices to the crops grown.
 To minimize potential soil damage and water pollution, nutrient recommendations are based on the soil test results and past cropping and fertilization practices.
+For more information on soil testing and interpreting results, visit the USU Analytical Laboratories website.

 Soil Test Interpretation

 A soil test evaluates the nutrient-supplying capabilities of a soil.
-A common misunderstanding is that the test provides you the total amount of nutrients that are available for plant growth.
-The soil test only provides a prediction of how much fertilizer is required for optimum plant growth.
-If fertility levels are below optimum, addition of the nutrient should enhance or increase plant growth and productivity (provided something else is not limited).
+A common misunderstanding is that the test provides you with the total amount of nutrients available for plant growth.
+The soil test only predicts how much fertilizer is required for optimum plant growth.
+If fertility levels are below optimum, the additional nutrient should enhance or increase plant growth and productivity (provided something else is not limited).
 If the soil test indicates that a nutrient is at adequate or excessive levels, no applications are needed.

 The basic soil test determines the soil texture (sandsilt-clay), soil pH, salinity, and phosphorus (P) and potassium (K) levels.
 A “complete” analysis also tests for nitrates, micronutrients, sulfate, and organic matter.
-Soil test recommendations are commonly expressed in units of pounds of the particular nutrient per acre.
-Reading and understanding the soil test depends on knowing what method was used in the test laboratory and what units are used to express the soil nutrient levels.
+Soil test recommendations are commonly expressed in pounds of the particular nutrient per acre.
+Reading and understanding the soil test depends on knowing the method used in the test laboratory and the units used to express the soil nutrient levels.
 If the soil test report does not state the method used, call the laboratory to find out.
 This information is needed before interpreting the soil test results.

 Soil Test Categories for Nutrients